 Julia is proudest of her stories that have opened hearts and minds, and righted wrongs.
 After she aired a story about a kindergarten student's "lunch shaming" ordeal, school administrators suspended the district's cold sandwich policy.
 Her reporting in Indianapolis also prompted a public utility to acknowledge and address a mistake that left a local couple without running water for 20 months.

-During her time at KWES-TV in Texas, Julia spent months researching local hospital records and aired a series of stories about alleged medication errors at Medical Center Hospital in Odessa.
-She tracked down and interviewed whistleblowers who claimed they were fired for speaking out about dosage mistakes that could have killed patients, then tracked down and spoke with those patients about how they were silenced.
+During her time at KWES-TV in Texas, Julia spent months researching local hospital records and aired a series of stories about alleged medication errors at Medical Center Hospital in Odessa, the region's only full-service hospital.
+She tracked down and interviewed whistleblowers who claimed they were fired for speaking out about dosage mistakes that could have killed patients, then tracked down and spoke with those patients about how they felt they were silenced.

-Julia was awarded the Leslie Miller Scholarship in 2013 for her "excellent on-air presence" and "commitment to telling stories that make a positive and meaningful difference."
-She graduated magna cum laude from the University of Southern California, where she double-majored in journalism and political science, and served as Executive Producer of Annenberg TV News.
+Julia was awarded the Leslie Miller Scholarship in 2013 for her "commitment to telling stories that make a positive and meaningful difference."
+She graduated magna cum laude from the University of Southern California, where she double-majored in journalism and political science.
+She was executive producer of USC's award-winning Annenberg TV News.
+Fight on!